roq-trading/roq-algo/src/roq/algo/spreader/README.md

 From the impact price of (N-1) instruments, and the target spread, we can work out the target price where we want to place a limit order for any other instrument

-Due to model precision and the instrument's tick-size, the target price must be rounded away from best to at least achieve the target spread
+Due to model precision and the instrument's tick size, the target price must be rounded away from best to at least achieve the target spread

-If a working order is filled, we must proportionally aggress the other (N-1) instruments
+If a working order is (partially) filled, we must proportionally aggress the other (N-1) instruments

 ## TODO